MoonPoet/xaprb-src/content/blog/2007/how-to-check-and-optimize-mysql-tables-in-parallel.md

 There are several things going on here:

 1. You're running `mysql-parallel-dump` with all the ordinary options.
-Some of them are really specific to dumping data, but not all that many -- most of the options are about choosing which databases to include and exclude, and so on.
+Some of them are really specific to dumping data, but not all that many---most of the options are about choosing which databases to include and exclude, and so on.
 2. You're adding a double dash `--` to make it stop processing any further options.
 3. The rest of the arguments are being treated as a system command, but...
 4. Not before interpolating the database and table name into them.
 The %D and %N are a little macro language.
-There are some other macros too -- see the documentation.
+There are some other macros too---see the documentation.

 The net effect is to loop through all the tables and run `OPTIMIZE TABLE` on them.